thradams/cake/removing_phase_2.md

 Line continuation in line comments is often unintentional and can lead to confusion.
 Considering that GCC already issues a warning for such cases, it reinforces the idea that line continuation within line comments is likely an error or oversight.

+But maybe some code is using this style and it will be a breaking change.
+Then this proposal sugest a error if line-continuation is used inside comments.

 Another issue is that since backslash-newline occurs during phase 2, it allows breaking identifers, as shown in this example:

 ```c